felias-fogg/dw-link/docs/quickstart.md

 In order to install the firmware,

+* first make sure that the auto-reset feature of the UNO is not disabled, e.g., by a shield or a capacitor plugged into the UNO board,
-* first connect the Arduino UNO to your computer with a USB cable.
+* then connect the Arduino UNO to your computer with a USB cable,
-* Now open the Arduino IDE and select `Arduino UNO` under `Tools` as the destination `board`.
+* open the Arduino IDE and select `Arduino UNO` under `Tools` as the destination `board`,
-* Perhaps, you have to select the right `Port` in the `Tools` menu as well.
+* select the right `Port` in the `Tools` menu,
-* Now load the dw-link sketch into the IDE, which is located at `dw-link-x.y.z/dw-link/dw.link.ino`.
+* and load the dw-link sketch into the IDE, which is located at `dw-link-x.y.z/dw-link/dw.link.ino`.
 * Finally, compile and download the sketch to the UNO by either pressing the right arrow button, or by typing `CTRL-U` or `⌘U`.
 The UNO acts now a hardware debugger (but needs a bit of additional hardware).

 **Check:** Open the `Serial Monitor` (under `Tools` menu), choose `115200 baud`,  type  `-`  (minus sign) into the upper line, and send it.
 The hardware debugger should respond with `$#00`.